TheOnlySilverClaw/Valdala/README.md

 For bigger changes, please create a separate branch and then a pull request.

 Try to keep pull requests focused on a task, preferably linked to an issue.
-In particular, seprate new features and other impprovements from bigger renaming, reorganizing and reformatting sprees.
+In particular, seprate new features and other improvements from bigger renaming, reorganizing and reformatting sprees.

 ### Dependencies